-- Add canned tomatoes, second cup of water, herbs and seasoning and stir until well blended.
+- Add the canned tomatoes (crushed, diced and paste), second cup of water, herbs and seasoning and stir until well blended.

 - Put the lid on and cook in the oven for about 2½ to 3 hours, or until the meat falls apart very easily when pulled with a fork.